 “Some believe it is only great power that can hold evil in check.
 But that is not what I have found.
 I have found that it is the small everyday deeds of ordinary folk that keep the darkness at bay.
 Small acts of kindness and love.” ~ Gandalf

 So this brings me to the next point – ‘community’.
 A popular concept among the ‘conscious’; wanting to share and collaborate.
 But this is also relevant to those who view themselves as switched on, educated and who believe the problem lies in the ‘others’.
 The problem is that people mostly validate the people who are most similar to themselves.
 ‘Spiritual’ types are no different to any other group – they like to associate with others who share their beliefs, opinions or backgrounds.
 This includes many who perceive themselves as inclusive and open-minded.
 I’ve met, personally or through work, people from all backgrounds – whether labelled as business people, hippies, media techies, hipsters, artists and many others.
-Many of them have in common two major things: the way their mind and emotions work, and the thinking that people of other ‘types’ differ to them in the way their mind and emotions work… Most people seem to have no interest whatsoever in engaging with those who are of a different ‘group’ or being open to the fact they might actually learn something from them or share stuff in common with them.
+Many of them have in common two major things: the way their mind and emotions work, and the false thinking that people of other ‘types’ are different to them in that way… Many people seem to have no interest in engaging with those who are of a different ‘group’ or being open to the fact they might actually learn something from them or share stuff in common with them.
 It’s not uncommon for me to be asked by ‘new-age’ types about my reasons for working with business people.
 As if people in business are any less worthy or don’t have family, friends, values or hearts.
 We complain a lot about the direction of the world and politics and lack of tolerance and respect for others, but where is ours?
 How often do we put ourselves in someone else’s shoes, really listen to them, try connecting or making friends with those who have a completely different outlook?
 How often do we genuinely care about anyone who doesn’t appear to be more like us?

 Considered a very ‘spiritual’ idea.
 Let go of your attachment to this physical world and life.
 And the more ‘advanced’ you are in your process, the more removed you are as the more you realise this world is one of ‘illusion’ and therefore there’s no need for real engagement.
 So sure, seeing through the illusion of it all and recognizing the bigger picture is a step forward and I’m all for it.
 But the point isn’t to ‘leave’ this world behind as it’s no longer significant.
 It’s even the opposite – to take part in it more fully and truthfully.
 Imagine a video game.
 Knowing it’s a game, would you therefore decide not to play, or to carelessly press buttons ‘cuz it’s not real and doesn’t really matter?
 Or would you play a video game to stay put and watch nothing happen?
 Of course not, that would be pointless.
 No, you play the game doing your best to make progress, maybe even learning or exercising your brain in some way, and you enjoy it – not taking it too seriously – knowing it’s not real.
 If you want to advance in whatever stages of the game you completely get into it.
 You balance detachment with engagement – you know you’re a player and you give it your all.